 Strategies On How to Budget With Fluctuating Income for Self Employed Individuals | Guest Author: Beth Ann Bone

 The bi-weekly paycheque is a foundation of financial stability.
 While this fact is often lost on those with steady, full-time jobs, some people willingly forego this security by embracing self-employment.
 They do this for various reasons, including balancing life with family or to slow down and transition into retirement.
 However, this is not true for everyone.
-Many are forced to get by with unpredictable income as freelancers, consultants or contract workers in the gig economy out of necessity because few other options exist.
-This can expose individuals and households to serious financial risk.
+The COVID-19 Pandemic may have inadvertently pushed some individuals into this situation out of necessity because few other options exist.
+If you have lost your full-time job and are presently getting by with unpredictable income as a freelancer, consultant or contract worker then you might expose yourself to financial risk.

 In 2017, TD Bank commissioned the first study in Canada on income volatility.
 It revealed that almost 40% of adults, ten million Canadians, reported receiving fluctuating income.
 This included individuals getting paid inconsistently and with varying amounts each month.
 Of those, a third reported income shifts of more than 25% each month.
 These are staggering numbers!
 When your income is unpredictable, you are most likely to ignore credit card bills and rely on payday loans to get by.

 If you find yourself in this situation, then you must address the matter head-on to avoid long-term, spiralling debt problems.
 Here are some strategies on how to budget with fluctuating income, particularly if you don’t expect these fluctuation patterns to change soon.